 Top tip: Make sure to pick up some local preserves (jams, marmalade, eggs) that are all available from the villages ‘honesty boxes’ that sit on people’s doorsteps.
 It really is an experience.

 Top tip: To avoid the crowds at Arlington Row, make sure to visit early in the morning or a little later in the evening.

-Top tip: Don’t forget to grab a bite to eat at the Cambridge Chop House… just make sure to work up an appetite before going!
+Top tip: Don’t forget to grab a bite to eat at the Cambridge Chop House, just make sure to work up an appetite before going.

 Don’t forget to visit Castle Combe Market that happens occasionally in the town hall… think local crafts, beautiful antiques and local produce.

 Top tip: Grab a bite to eat at the local pub, a great place to try some typical English grub

 Take the day to explore the many independent shops and antiques that Broadway has become known for.

 Top Tip: Don’t forget to take a short ramble up Broadway Hill, the highest point in the Cotswolds.

 Easily reached by train whilst in the UK, it’s the perfect place to visit some of the regions beautiful history, including the medieval Lord Leicester Hospital and Warwick Castle, that is arguably one of the best castles in England.